Mission & History

 When California Lutheran University, then called California Lutheran College, opened in 1961 the library housed only 22,000 volumes and was located in the Orville Dahl Centrum, the current home of the Centrum Café.
 It didn’t take long for the growing collection to exceed the limited capacity of the Centrum, and soon portions of Alumni Hall were turned into library overflow and storage areas.
 A November 1974 Echo editorial by Debbie Beck described the confusion and storage difficulties the rapid expansion caused, citing the sometimes inexplicable locations of important holdings such as Congressional Records that, at least for a time, were housed in the ladies’ restroom.
 Collection records detailing the rapid collection growth provide some explanation for the unorthodox shelving choices: by the 1976/77 school year the collection had ballooned to 85,863 volumes, 871 periodical subscriptions, and 44,545 government documents.
 In 1981, only twenty years after opening, the collection stood at 95,992 volumes, 730 periodical subscription, 62,489 government documents, and 1,093 pieces of AV software.
 It quickly became apparent to all that a larger library structure was needed and plans to build a new, modern library were included in Phase I of the Call to Excellence Campaign.

 Response to the Call to Excellence Campaign was impressive and many individuals and businesses stepped forward to assist with the construction of a new library for CLC.
 Foremost amongst these sponsors were Clifford and Alma Pearson of Santa Barbara, California.
 Formerly involved in real estate investment, the Pearsons had spent much of their retirement supporting charitable causes including an earlier annuity gift of 1.75 million dollars to CLC in 1979.
-Subsequent donations allowed for the creation of two named scholarships, the Alma and Clifford Pearson Endowed Scholarship and the Pearson Scholars for Leadership and Engagement in Global Society, and generous donations to the Alumni Board Study Abroad Program, the Center for Leadership and Values, the Early Childhood Development Center, the School of Education Leadership Program, and various North Campus athletic venues.
+Subsequent donations allowed for the creation of two named scholarships, the Alma and Clifford Pearson Endowed Scholarship and the Pearson Scholars for Leadership and Engagement in Global Society, and generous donations to the Alumni Board Study Abroad Program, the Center for Economics of Social Issues, the Early Childhood Development Center, the School of Education Leadership Program, and various North Campus athletic venues.
 The Pearson Library was named in honor of Clifford and Alma and a portrait of the couple can be found outside the libraries’ front doors.